Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/Android.md

 AndroidNotificationCenter.SendNotification(notification, "channel_id");
 ```

-If users tap the notification to open the app, you can get it and retrieve any data assigned to it like as below.
+If a user taps the notification to open the app, you can get the notification and retrieve any data assigned to it like in the example below.

 ```c#
 var notificationIntentData = AndroidNotificationCenter.GetLastNotificationIntent();